Subscribe to join thousands of other ecommerce experts

 - Gaining Google accreditation reinforces your store’s integrity in the digital ecosphere.

-Regardless of the industry or product, trust badges reassure nervous customers and persuade them to spend their hard-earned dollars on essential products such as an in-dash CD player with a remote control to save people from reaching an extra inch or two.
+Regardless of the industry or product, trust badges reassure insecure customers and persuade them to spend their hard-earned dollars on essential products, such as an in-dash CD player with a remote control to save people from reaching an extra inch or two.

-So, we’re agreed: We like the idea of building trust so that customers can rely on us when ordering shape-shifting silicon wristbands.
-Google Trusted Store is an e-commerce certification, or little Google-colored check mark, that guarantees your shape-shifting wrist band arrives within two weeks and doesn’t arrive all bent out of shape.
-The badge also indicates that your company provides good customer service and that customers can receive free purchase protection from Google on orders of up to $1,000, which is a lot of wristbands but not very much if your customers order a $90,000 hot-air balloon ride to near-space more than 100,000 feet above sea level.
-Still, Google Trusted Store status is worthy of pursuing and the absolute best trust badge to display on your site and in your online advertising.
+So, we agreed: We like the idea of building trust so that customers can rely on us when ordering shape-shifting silicone wristbands.
+Google Trusted Store is an e-commerce certification, or little Google-coloured checkmark, that guarantees your shape-shifting wristband arrives within two weeks and doesn’t arrive all bent out of shape.
+The badge also indicates that your company provides good customer service and that customers can receive free purchase protection from Google on orders of up to $1,000.
+This can seem a lot for wristbands but not very much if your customers order a $90,000 hot-air balloon ride to near-space more than 100,000 feet above sea level.
+Still, Google Trusted Store status is worthy of pursuing and is the absolute best trust badge to display on your site and in your online advertising.

 Preparing Your Team to Meet Google’s Service Standards

-Your business must meet some strict requirements before you’ll be awarded the golden check mark, and these include evidence that you provide swift, reliable shipping, meet minimum monthly order totals and provide a consistently outstanding user experience on your website.
-That’s where most companies need help, so you might look for an external partner to help you meet the technical requirements of configuring your site for Google Trusted Store certification and monitoring your ongoing operations to ensure that you remain compliant.
+Your business must meet some strict requirements before you’ll be awarded the golden checkmark.
+These include evidence that you provide swift, reliable shipping, meet minimum monthly order totals and provide a consistently outstanding user experience on your website.
+That’s where most companies need help.
+Therefore, you might look for an external partner to help you meet the technical requirements of configuring your site for Google Trusted Store certification and monitoring your ongoing operations to ensure that you remain compliant.
 Below I’ll show you what you need to do to get Google-ready.

 The Basics of Google Certification